-Prayer in school is one of the most hotly-debated issues involving religion in America.
+Prayer in school is one of the most hotly debated issues involving religion in America.
 Indeed, the separation of church and state is deeply rooted in our Constitution.
-While public schools are not supposed to support one particular religious belief, neither should a school require others to accept religious or anti-religious beliefs.
+Public schools are not supposed to support one specific religious belief.
+A school should not make others accept religious or anti-religious beliefs.

 Religion in Public Schools

 Schools cannot endorse or advance a particular religion.
 They also cannot inhibit the expression of religious belief.
 As a general rule, students may pray on school grounds.
 This is true as long as the prayer is entirely initiated and led by students and does not use school resources.
 School religious clubs are permitted.
 Clubs may meet on school grounds after hours, provided that other student organizations and religious groups are given equal access and treatment.
 If prayer can reasonably be perceived as school-sponsored, it will be unconstitutional.

 A significant example of this is the U.S. Court of Appeals case of Fleming v.
 Jefferson County School District, in which students at Columbine High School were asked to make tiles for permanent display following the 1999 shooting massacre that took place at the school.
 Some students submitted tiles with the message "God is Love" written on them.
 When the school refused to display these tiles, the students sued.
 The Supreme Court found that permitting these tiles would require them to display tiles with distasteful messages such as "God is Hate."
 In addition, since the tiles would become a permanent part of the school, it had the authority to ban tiles.

 Schools often recognize religious holidays like Christmas or Ramadan.
 However, they must be careful not to break the Establishment Clause.
 School events, like graduation ceremonies, can include religious content if it is student-initiated and does not seem like the school is promoting or pushing a certain religion.

 Religious Expression in Public Schools